 Ancona ducks are both rare and beautiful poultry birds.
-These domesticated ducks have unique and broken – colored feathering patterns that makes them both easy to identify, and engaging to watch.
+These black and white domesticated ducks have unique and broken-colored feathering patterns that make them both easy to identify and engaging to watch.

 Table of Contents: